istio/istio.io/content/blog/2018/egress-mongo/index.md

     $ export MONGO_ADMIN_PASSWORD=<your MongoDB admin password>
     {{< /text >}}

-1. Set an environment variable for the password of the new user, you will create, namely `bookinfo`.
+1. Set an environment variable for the password of the new user you will create, namely `bookinfo`.
     Remove the command from the history using
     [history -d](https://www.gnu.org/software/bash/manual/html_node/Bash-History-Builtins.html#Bash-History-Builtins).